DroidKaigi/conference-app-2024/README.md

 ### A Guide for Contributors 1: Understanding the App's Data Flow

-For contributing to the app, it is important to understand the data flow of the app.
+To contribute to the app effectively, understanding its data flow is crucial for comprehending the app's code structure.
+Let's examine this further.

 #### 1. Displaying Sessions on the Timetable Screen